b1o-eu/spotify-game-overlay/DESKTOP.md

 ### Window Issues
 - Try resetting position by deleting app data
 - Check if "Always on Top" is causing conflicts
-- Restart the app if overlay becomes unresponsive
+- Restart the app if the menu becomes unresponsive

 ### Build Issues
 - Clear `node_modules` and reinstall dependencies